TiE23/metric-teacher/server/README.md

     data: {
       multiple: {
         choices: [
-          { unit: "written", value: "Harry is taller" }, { unit: "written", value: "Jim is taller" }, { unit: "written", value: "They are about the same height" }, ],
+          { unit: "written", written: "Harry is taller" }, { unit: "written", written: "Jim is taller" }, { unit: "written", written: "They are about the same height" }, ],
         choicesOffered: 3,
       },